mesg-foundation/engine/docs/api/core.md

 #### DeployServiceReply
-The reply's data of `DeployService` API.
+The data received from the reply stream of the `DeployService` API.
+Stream will be closed by server after deployment is done.

 **Example**
 ```json